NYC - YTO

 See more nonstop flights

-Top 5 airlines serving from New York to Toronto
+Reviews of the top 5 airlines flying from New York to Toronto

 See real verified KAYAK customer reviews for airlines flying from New York to Toronto.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.